Crate nom

 }

 This function takes a byte array as input, and tries to consume 4 bytes.
 Writing all the parsers manually, like this, is dangerous, despite Rust’s safety features.
 There are still a lot of mistakes one can make.
-That’s why nom provides a list of function and macros to help in developing parsers.
+That’s why nom provides a list of functions to help in developing parsers.

 With functions, you would write it like this: